thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Feature] Support all drawing tools to work with the Magic Pencil (not only the Pencil Tool)
+- [Feature] New option - "Transform > Merge" - that moves all pixels that were painted over into one layer
 - [Improvement] "Outline > Tool" was changed to outline all objects that were painted over
 - [Improvement] Add widgets to control the Graffiti specks
 - [Improvement] Add a widget to control the Outline size